whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/space/astronomy-terms.md

 When Mercury or Venus crosses the disk of the Sun, making the planet visible as a black dot in silhouette, or when a moon passes across the face of its parent planet.
 Transit also refers to the instant when a celestial object crosses the meridian and thus is highest in the sky.

 **Transparency**
-A measure of the atmosphere’s clarity — how dark the sky is at night and how blue it is during the day.
+A measure of the atmosphere’s clarity—how dark the sky is at night and how blue it is during the day.
 When transparency is high, you see the most stars.
 Yet crystal-clear nights with superb transparency often have poor seeing.

 **Twilight**
 The time after sunset or before sunrise when the sky is not fully dark.
 Astronomical twilight ends after sunset (and begins before sunrise) when the Sun is 18° below the horizon.